kompoth/hovi/README.md

 # Hvts ov Insanity - Thy path to madness #
-HovI is a telegram bot designed to make it easier to find map tiles while playing *Mansions of Madness* tabletop game.
-It should be used with a simple indexing system: just attach small papers to tiles, like in some kind of a file cabinet, then add each tile to HovI database, marking it with a corresponding number.
+HovI is a telegram bot designed to make it easier to find map tiles while playing *one horror tabletop game*.
+It should be used with a simple indexing
+system: just attach small papers to tiles, like in some kind of a file cabinet, then add each tile to HovI database, marking it with a corresponding number.
 When game app tells you to get a new tile, just send its name to HovI and it will answer you with this tile's index.

 HovI is also my self-education project.